dfriveros11/CanBeTheObjectIdentify/README.md

 ```
 mongod
 ```
-then go to you folder where the app is and
+Then, go to you folder where the app is and
 ```
 yarn start
 ```